The Galactic bulge millisecond pulsars shining in X rays: A gamma-ray perspective: The Galactic MSP population

-\paragraph{{\it The $\gamma$-ray population modeling.}} We base the modeling of Galactic MSPs on $\gamma$-ray observations.
-The MSP disk spatial distribution and $\gamma$-ray luminosity function (GLF) are obtained from the analysis of 96 \Fermi-LAT identified $\gamma$-ray MSPs~\cite{Bartels_mspluminosity}.
-We adopt the ``Lorimer-disk'' best-fit spatial distribution and the best-fit broken power-law GLF (see App.~\ref{app:MSP_pop}).
-Following the best-fit results of~\cite{Bartels_mspluminosity}, the total number of disk MSPs is about 24000.
+We base the modeling of disk MSPs on a recent analysis of 96 \Fermi-LAT identified $\gamma$-ray MSPs~\cite{Bartels_mspluminosity}.
+For the MSP disk spatial distribution, we adopt the ``Lorimer-disk'' best-fit profile, see Eq.~\ref{disk_number_density} in Appendix~\ref{app:MSP_pop}.
+The best-fit model for the ($0.1-100$ GeV) $\gamma$-ray luminosity function (GLF) of disk MSPs was found there to be a broken power law, see Eq.~\ref{eq:GLF}.
+From the estimated best-fit average disk luminosity and using the best-fit broken power-law GLF, we can compute the average total number of disk MSPs, see Tab.~\ref{tab:number_MSP}.
+We show the spatial distribution of MSP disk source density in the leftmost panel of Fig.~\ref{fig:density_source}.

+The modeling of bulge MSPs is inspired by observations of the GeV excess.
+In particular, their spatial distribution builds upon the results of~\cite{Bartels_bulgelum}, and follows the morphology of red clump giants in the boxy bulge (BB)~\cite{Cao_bar_models} and of infrared observations of the nuclear bulge (NB)~\cite{Launhardt02}.
+The NB is, in turn, composed by the nuclear stellar disk (NSD), and nuclear stellar cluster (NSC) (equations provided in Appendix~\ref{app:MSP_pop}).
+We show the source density spatial distribution of the different bulge components in Fig.~\ref{fig:density_source}.
+The BB extends approximately from $30\degree$ to $-20\degree$ in longitude and from $-20\degree$ to $20\degree$ in latitude, well beyond the boundaries of Fig.~\ref{fig:density_source}.
+From that figure, we can also see that the NSD is instead located between $|l|<2\degree$ and $|b|<2\degree$, and the NSC is contained in the innermost $2\degree \times 2 \degree$.

-The spatial distribution of bulge MSPs builds upon the results of~\cite{Bartels_bulgelum}, and follows the morphology of red clump giants in the boxy bulge (BB)~\cite{Cao_bar_models} and of infrared observations of the nuclear bulge (NB)~\cite{Launhardt02} (more details provided in App.~\ref{app:MSP_pop}).
-Although it is difficult to constrain the GLF of bulge MSPs due to the lack of resolved $\gamma$-ray objects, existing studies have found that it could be consistent with the GLF of resolved disk MSPs~\cite{Ploeg:2017vai, 2020arXiv200810821P}.
+As we will comment below, given the very narrow region of interest (ROI) considered for this study, the uncertainties related to the choice of the GeV excess morphology only have a minor impact on the final results.
+Although it is difficult to constrain the GLF of bulge MSPs due to the lack of resolved $\gamma$-ray objects, existing studies have found that it is consistent with the GLF of resolved disk MSPs~\cite{Ploeg:2017vai, 2020arXiv200810821P}.
 We therefore assume the GLF of bulge MSPs to be the same as the one for the disk population.
-We will show that our predictions are only mildly affected by changes of the GLF parameters.
+We will show that our predictions are only mildly affected by changes of the GLF parameters, see Sec.~\ref{app:MC_sys}.
 Fixing the GLF and imposing that the total average luminosity of the Galactic bulge component matches the best-fit estimates from~\cite{Bartels_bulgelum}, the total number of sources in the BB and NB are found to be 27674 and 2700, respectively.
-From GLF and source spatial distribution, we can then simulate a corresponding $\gamma$-ray energy flux for each synthetic source in the $0.1-100$ GeV band.